ReVanced/revanced-patches/README.md

 ## ❓ About

-Patches are small modifications to Android apps that allow you to change the behaviour of or add new features, block ads, customize the appearance, and much more.
+Patches are small modifications to Android apps that allow you to change the behavior of or add new features, block ads, customize the appearance, and much more.

 ## 💪 Features